 Independent auditor’s report

-To the Annual General Meeting of shareholders of Akzo Nobel N.V.
+To: the Annual General Meeting of shareholders and the Supervisory Board of Akzo Nobel N.V.

 In our opinion:

-- The Consolidated financial statements give a true and fair view of the balance sheet of Akzo Nobel N.V. as at December 31, 2014 and of its result and its cash flows for 2014 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Netherlands Civil Code
+- Akzo Nobel N.V.’s consolidated financial statements give a true and fair view of the financial position of the the Group as at December 31, 2018, and of its result and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code; and

-- The Company financial statements give a true and fair view of the balance sheet of Akzo Nobel N.V. as at December 31, 2014 and of its result for 2014 in accordance with Part 9 of Book 2 of the Netherlands Civil Code
+- Akzo Nobel N.V.’s company financial statements give a true and fair view of the financial position of the Company as at 31 December 2018 and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code

-- The following Consolidated statements for 2014: the statement of income, and the statements of comprehensive income, changes in equity and cash flows
+- the following statements for 2018: the consolidated statement of income, the consolidated statements of comprehensive income, changes in equity and cash flows; and

-- Notes, comprising a summary of the significant accounting policies and other explanatory information
+- the notes, comprising a summary of significant accounting policies and other explanatory information.

 The Company financial statements comprise:

-- The Company statement of income for 2014
+- the statement of income for the year then ended;

-- Notes, comprising a summary of the significant accounting policies and other explanatory information
+- the notes, comprising a summary of the accounting policies and other explanatory information.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.